gcbbobo/deep-reinforcement-learning-project3/README.md

 ## 3.Instructions
 The following codes are developed based on the sample codes provided by Udacity.

-In folder:
+#### In folder: update_every_multiple_steps

+Tennis_TAU_1e-1_update_30.ipynb + ddpg_agent.py + model.py:

+Train the more intelligent agent to achieve mean score >= 0.5 with 2 actor and 1 critic

+The network weights are updated every 30 time steps.

-In folder: min_as_settings
+#### In folder: min_as_settings

 Tennis_min.ipynb + ddpg_agent.py + model.py:

+Train the less intelligent agent to achieve mean score >= 0.5 with 2 actors and 1 critic

+#### In folder: copy_param_ref

+Tennis_v6.10_original.ipynb + ddpg_agent.py + model.py:

-Train the least intelligent agent to achieve minimum score >= 0.5
+Train the more intelligent agent to achieve mean score >= 0.5 with 2 actors and 1 critic

+The training speed is improved rapidly to only several hundred episodes.

-In folder
+#### In folder: paper_version_not_solved

+Tennis_ref_to_paper(not_learning).ipynb + ddpg_agent.py + model.py:

+Try to train the more intelligent agent to achieve mean score >= 0.5 with 2 actors and 2 critics

+The actors only receives local information and the critics use global information during training except rewards.

+The idea follows that put forward in the paper.

+This version is incomplete and the agent is not learning at present.

+Parameters need further tuning.